epklein/epklein.github.io/_mgmt/self-management.md

 Managing oneself is essential for personal growth, career development, and effective leadership.

-On this page, I'm gathering a list of skills and practices that I consider not only relevant but also extremely beneficial when it comes to managing oneself.

-## Skills and Practices
+## Time Management

-1. **Time Management**: This is about mastering how to use your time effectively.
+Time management is about mastering how to use our time effectively.
 It involves goal setting, prioritization, [delegation](/mgmt/people/delegation), and work-life balance, among other things.
 Check my [personal planning page](/mgmt/self/personal-planning) for more information on this topic.
-2. **Career Development**: I am a firm believer that we all should take ownership of our work and career.
-Ask yourself, what are your career aspirations?
-How can your manager and current company support these goals?
-Remember, you should not solely rely on your company or manager to shape your career trajectory.
-Take charge and own your career path.

-Stay tuned, as more will be added to this list sooner than later.

 ## Other resources